MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 ## 7. Ethical Considerations

-The dataset contains no patient-level, personal, or clinical case data.
-All content is instructional and guideline-based.

-The dataset is intended for educational and research use only and must not replace professional medical judgment or up-to-date clinical guidance.
+There is no patient-level data, no personal data, and no clinical case material in the dataset.
+Everything is instructional and traces back to published guidelines.

+The dataset is meant for education and research.
+It is not a substitute for clinical judgment, and it should not be used as the sole reference for treating real patients — guidelines change, and any real clinical decision needs the most current source.

 ---

 ## 8. Validation and Quality Control

-Validation procedures included:
+### 8.1 Terminology Standardization

+The starting point for translation was a controlled vocabulary built from the Myanmar National TB Programme.
+NTP terminology is what's actually used in Myanmar clinical practice, so anchoring the dataset there makes the language feel correct to a working clinician rather than translated.

+That vocabulary was then applied across the dataset so the same disease, the same regimen, and the same diagnostic procedure get the same Burmese term every time.
+Where NTP didn't have a defined term — which happens, especially for newer or more technical concepts — we fell back to WHO-aligned phrasing and adapted carefully, keeping the clinical meaning intact.

+After the vocabulary was settled, the actual translation and curation work began.
+Each entry was checked against the controlled terminology before being accepted.
+Doing it in this order — terminology first, then content — was a deliberate choice; it cuts down on inconsistency much more effectively than trying to harmonize terms after the fact.

+### 8.2 Validation Procedures

-- Terminology normalization using a Myanmar medical glossary
+- Terminology normalization against the Myanmar medical glossary
-- Guideline alignment checks
+- Alignment checks against the source guideline
-- Structural consistency review
+- Structural review for schema consistency

-The dataset prioritizes instructional fidelity, linguistic clarity, and guideline accuracy.
+The priority throughout was instructional fidelity and linguistic clarity, in that order.

 ---

 ## 9. Limitations

+A few things are worth being upfront about:

-- Guideline updates after dataset release may not be reflected.
+- WHO and NTP guidelines are revised periodically, and updates released after this dataset will not be reflected until a new version is published.
-- Translation interpretation bias may exist.
+- Translation involves interpretation, and some bias is unavoidable, even with controlled terminology.
-- The dataset focuses exclusively on TB and does not comprehensively cover TB-HIV or other comorbidities.
+- The scope is TB only.
+TB–HIV co-management and other comorbidities are touched on but not covered comprehensively.
-- It is instructional, not clinical outcome data.
+- This is instructional content, not clinical outcome data.
+It cannot be used to evaluate treatment effectiveness on its own.

 ---

 ## 10. Applications

-The dataset supports:
+The dataset has been built with the following uses in mind:

-- Healthcare worker training programs
+- Training programs for healthcare workers
-- AI-powered TB education tools
+- AI-assisted TB education tools
-- Myanmar-language medical LLM instruction tuning
+- Instruction tuning of Myanmar-language medical LLMs
+- Medical question answering in Myanmar
-- Medical question-answering systems
+- Benchmarking translation systems on medical text
-- Translation benchmarking
-- Low-resource medical NLP research
+- General low-resource medical NLP research

 ---

 ## 11. Baseline AI and NLP Tasks Enabled

 - Instruction tuning
-- TB guideline QA
+- TB guideline question answering
-- Text classification
+- Text classification by TB domain category
-- Summarization
+- Summarization of guideline content
-- Translation evaluation
+- Translation evaluation between Myanmar and English in a medical setting

 ---

 ## 12. Licensing

-The dataset is released under the **MIT License**.
+Released under the **MIT License**.

-Copyright (c) 2026 Min Si Thu
+Copyright (c) 2026 Min Si Thu.

-Derivative translations of WHO materials are provided for educational and research purposes.
+Translations derived from WHO materials are provided strictly for educational and research purposes.

 ---

 ## 13. Versioning and Maintenance

 - **Current version:** v1.0
-- **Planned updates:** Aligned with WHO TB guideline revisions
+- **Planned updates:** to track WHO TB guideline revisions
-- **Change log:** Documented per release
+- **Change log:** maintained per release

 ---

 ## 14. Related Work and Research Gap

-Existing TB datasets focus primarily on structured clinical or high-resource language data.
-This dataset addresses the lack of instructional, guideline-based TB datasets in Myanmar language, enabling both healthcare education and AI research.
+Most TB-related datasets are either structured clinical data or English-only research corpora.
+There is very little instructional, guideline-based TB material in Myanmar that has been organized in a way that's useful for both education and machine learning.
+This dataset is an attempt to fill that specific gap rather than to compete with broader clinical or epidemiological datasets.

 ---

 ## 15. Societal Impact

-This dataset contributes to:
+The hoped-for impact is straightforward:

-- Improved access to standardized TB knowledge
+- TB knowledge that's already standardized internationally becomes more accessible inside Myanmar
-- Reduced language barriers in healthcare education
+- Language barriers in healthcare education shrink, even if only by a small amount
-- Empowerment of Myanmar-based AI research
+- Myanmar-based AI research gets a usable resource it didn't have before
-- Progress toward healthcare knowledge equity
+- The broader project of healthcare knowledge equity moves a step forward

 ---

 ## 16. Conclusion

-The Myanmar Tuberculosis Instruction Dataset provides a structured, authoritative, and AI-ready TB instructional resource in Myanmar language.
-It bridges global health standards with local accessibility, supporting healthcare capacity building and low-resource medical AI development.
+The Myanmar Tuberculosis Instruction Dataset is a focused attempt to make authoritative TB knowledge usable in Myanmar — both for the people teaching and learning it, and for the systems being built on top of it.
+It connects global standards with local accessibility, and it's offered as a starting point that other contributors are welcome to build on.

 ---

 ## Acknowledgments

-The author acknowledges the World Health Organization and Myanmar National TB Programme for publicly available guideline materials that informed this dataset.
+Thanks to the World Health Organization and the Myanmar National TB Programme for making the guideline materials that underpin this dataset publicly available.

 ---